What Are The Signs Of Bipolar Disorder In Children?

 Symptoms of bipolar disorder in children

 Bipolar disorder is typically characterized by periods of high mood (called mania) and low mood (called depression).
-Because certain symptoms of the condition (e.g., irritable mood, racing thoughts) can mirror feelings and behaviors exhibited by most children, it can be hard to know when a child is developing bipolar disorder.
+Because certain symptoms of the mental illness (e.g., irritable mood, racing thoughts) can mirror feelings and behaviors exhibited by most children, it can be hard to know when a child is developing bipolar disorder.
+Additionally, some symptoms of bipolar disorder mimic those of other conditions, such as attention-deficit/hyperactivity disorder.
 Recognizing the signs of bipolar disorder in children may help a parent decide to seek a diagnosis from a licensed professional.
-From there, they may help their child receive appropriate treatment.
+Then, once a child is diagnosed with bipolar disorder, their caregivers and healthcare team can develop a treatment plan.
+Below are some of the signs of bipolar in children.

 • Less sleep and more energy than usual